robinsmith3/frrouting/README.md

 Once containers are running:
 ** Use GNS3's 'auxiliary console' for router configuration.
 The GNS3 the standard console is locked out in the foreground to the startup watchfrr process so you cannot use it.
 ** Use vtysh to config routers

+Persistence:
+ Use reload.sh and reload-test.sh to restore frr.conf to reloaded containers Make sure to save frr.conf systematically, maybe with docker cp